LinuxAtDuke/Intro-To-Linux/README.md

 An Open Source replacement for the Bourne Shell (sh).
 It is the default shell on most Linux distributions currently and the one most likely to be encountered by users.

-csh and tcsh are less common and have annoying differences.
-Google "Top Ten Reasons not to use the C shell" or "Csh Programming Considered Harmful" (a classic rant by perl developer Tom Christiansen)
+csh and tcsh are less common, and bash users tend to find their differences annoying.
+Google "Top Ten Reasons not to use the C shell" or "Csh Programming Considered Harmful" (a classic rant by Perl developer Tom Christiansen)

+If you control your own system, and spend a lot of time working in (or scripting) the shell, there are other less-common shells that you might want to consider.
+In particular, zsh has a devoted following, and offers useful features that aren't available in bash.

 **Tab Completion**